 A combination of cardio and weight training is ideal.
 Pilates is great to condition your core and help with stability as well as work your gluteals.
 Yoga is a perfect companion exercise regime for skiing as it not only increases strength but it loosens up muscles.
 Add cardio (elliptical skiing, running, swimming) and you’ll be better able to ski to the level you want.

 In the gym, focus on strengthening the quadriceps, glutes, hamstrings, lower back and abs.

 Lunges, squats, deadlifts, and Romanian (stiff-leg) deadlifts should be the main exercises if you want a solid foundation for skiing.

 If you have time, work the triceps and shoulders as you’ll be using those muscles quite a lot too.

 Rest and Recovery

 We live in a competitive, productivity-driven world so for many people, skipping a day of skiing during ski holidays, for example, in unthinkable.
-But rest is very important for preventing injury.
-3 or 4 days of skiing (for non-professionals) is taxing on the body.
+But rest is very important for preventing injuries.
+3 or 4 days of skiing (for non-professionals) is taxing on anyone.
 An injury is often the result of fatigue and over-training or ‘just one last run'.